unil-lettres/impact/README.md

 ### MailHog

-To access the mail server please use the following link.
+To access mails please use the following link.

 [http://impact.lan:8026](http://impact.lan:8026)